vknabel/lithia/README.md

 - Currying
 - Imports

-On the other hand we explicitly opted out a pretty long list of features: mutability, interfaces, classes, inheritance, type extensions, methods, generics, custom operators, null, instance checks, importing all members of a module, exceptions and tuples.
+On the other hand we explicitly opted out a pretty long list of features: mutability by default, interfaces, classes, inheritance, type extensions, methods, generics, custom operators, null, instance checks, importing all members of a module, exceptions and tuples.

 ### Data Types

 are structured data with named properties.
 In most other languages they are called `struct`.
-As all types they must always start with a capital letter.

 ```
 data Person {